 L3954B Mid Temperature Engobe

 Engobes (slips) are very widely used in industry (especially tile).
 They are opaque and can completely hide the body underneath.
-Engobes must be matched to the body and temperature they are used for and application and use are tricky.
+However engobes must be matched to the body and temperature they are used for (same firing shrinkage and thermal expansion).
+Their application and use are tricky, but learning is worth it.
 Engobes open up many design opportunities.
-Please read this share for details on the recipe and how to use this product.
-We are not yet manufacturing it but you can make it for yourself for now.
+We are not yet manufacturing this product but you can make it for yourself for now.

 L3954A white engobe on M340 and M390.
 The engobe has been applied to the inside and wrapped over the rim to midway down the outside.
 The clear glaze on the inside is G2926B Whiteware transparent.
 The outside glaze on the right is that same clear with 4% added iron oxide.
 The outside glaze on the left mug is GA6A Alberta Slip clear using Ferro Frit 3195 as the flux.

 Always stir the slurry just before dipping something (to ungel it).
 When the slurry is right (see mixing instructions below) it is only necessary to dip stiff, leather hard items for a couple of seconds.
 Hold items at an angle and shake and roll them enough to drain engobe so that it drips off at a single point.
 When the last drip falls turn the piece over and the slurry layer should gel and hold in place (with no runs).